 Early-stage knowledge of the pharmacological effects of an investigational drug in the human body has become increasingly important to pursue during preclinical drug development in order to avoid costly late-stage clinical trial failures.
 For this reason, industry is more frequently conducting ADME studies in humans to better evaluate the performance of a drug early in the development pipeline (usually in Phase I).

-In order to study a drug’s disposition, it is common to place a radioactive tag at a metabolically stable site on the investigational drug.
+In order to study a drug’s disposition, it is common to place a radioactive tag at a metabolically stable site on the investigational drug– sometimes called radioisotope or radiolabeling.
 Using the radioactive tag, we are able to identify any metabolites and detect structurally unidentified metabolites.

-Each study contracted with us goes through a designated SEKISUI XenoTech study director to facilitate work with the Drug Development Solutions Center (DDSC) for in vivo and radiolabeling services.
+Each study contracted with us goes through a designated SEKISUI XenoTech study director to facilitate work with the Drug Development Solutions Center (DDSC) for in vivo and radiolabeled compound synthesis services.
 The DDSC has been accumulating experience in radiopharmaceutical production, custom synthesis of radiolabeled compounds, and in vivo ADME studies since 1965.
-Our RI compound synthesis service includes:
+Our RI synthesis service includes:

 - Initial and ongoing consultation with expert radiochemists to determine synthetic route and yield at each step